How to choose the best site and site-engine hosting

 The different flavors of hosting

-At the simplest level, your internet presence is basically a computer that is always on and reliably connected to the network.
-This machine is called a server, and what it serves can be a website, email communications, a database, sales software, streaming media, or an online store.
-There are three tiers of server:
+Hosting ensures that your internet presence is always on and connected to the network.
+This is made possible by your server, and the platform it serves can be a website, email communications, a database, sales software, streaming media, or an online store.

 • Shared server